public-key-cryptography/public-key-editor/README.md

 	The Merkle-Hellman / knapsack cipher is important in cryptography because it is the only asymmet- rical public key cipher or invertible one-way function other than the Rabin cipher, and it is the only public key cipher that uses a secret modulus.
 The knapsack cipher was also the world's first quantum-resistant public key cipher.
-The Merkle-Hellman cipher is unbreakable but just like the integer Diffie-Hellman cipher it has to be implemented correctly or else it doesn't work.
+The Merkle-Hellman cipher is unbreakable but it has to be implemented correctly or else it doesn't work.

 	For example, if the public random table r[][] or the private / secret key s[] equals zero, then the static public key can be broken unless the cipher includes small random errors that are added to